 Coloradans were asked to vote “yes” or “no” to the following question Tuesday (emphasis added):

 “Tuesday’s results, while by a slim margin, were a pleasant surprise for a ballot measure that had horrible language and a lackluster campaign,” said Brendan Bussmann of the gaming consulting firm Global Market Advisors.
-“It provides a cautionary tale for other states that plan to or have to take sports betting to the voters that you need clear language and a solid campaign or you end up in a close one.”
+“It provides a cautionary tale for other states that plan to or have to take it to the voters that you need clear language and a solid campaign or you end up in a close one.”

 ‘Most … votes on taxes fail in Colorado’